 Why Upper Dolpo Is So Unique and Intriguing

-The landscape of the Dolpo region is vast, and even if a traveler visits a handful of villages, he or she may never see the same view twice.
+The landscape of the Dolpo region is vast, and even if a traveler visits a handful of villages, they may never see the same view twice.
 This is especially true in the high-altitude region of Upper Dolpo, where the landscape changes so quickly and dramatically.
-Here, the visitor must hike through endless mountains, trek across deep river valleys, and brave snow-filled passes.
-But it’s also a place with rich culture, beautiful scenery, and deeply spiritual history.

 How to Get Lost in Upper Dolpo